 Let's move on to managing your information and access rights.

 Never, ever select the Public option in any of the following sections!

-You have the following options for sharing the data here.
+You have these options for sharing the data on Facebook:

 - Public - shared with the whole world.
 Never use this option for personal data!

 - Friends - all Facebook friends, except those on the Restricted list.

 - Friends except Acquaintances - all Facebook friends, except those on the Acquaintances or Restricted list.